 “C:\Program Files\Microsoft Office\Office14\OUTLOOK.EXE” /recycle

-Taking out the /recycle will do the trick letting you run multiple Outlooks but with same profile.
+Taking out the /recycle will do the trick letting you run multiple Outlooks but with the same profile.

 Running multiple Outlooks with different profiles